12 What Is Life?

 3. Katrin Knittel and Antje Boetius, “Anaerobic Oxidation of Methane: Progress with an Unknown Process,” Annual Review of Microbiology 63 (2009): 311–334.
 The energetics of AOM at the sulfate-methane transition demonstrate life operating at the thermodynamic edge.
 (Knittel and Boetius 2009)↩︎

 4. Douglas E. LaRowe and Jan P. Amend, “Catabolic Rates, Population Sizes and Doubling/Replacement Times of Microorganisms in Natural Settings,” American Journal of Science 315 (2015): 167–203.
-Maintenance energy varies over twelve orders of magnitude across Earth’s biosphere.
+Catabolic rates vary over twelve orders of magnitude across Earth’s biosphere.
 (LaRowe and Amend 2015)↩︎

 5. Carol Cleland and Christopher Chyba, “Defining ‘Life’,” Origins of Life and Evolution of the Biosphere 32 (2002): 387–393.
 (Cleland and Chyba 2002)↩︎